vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 Sending a SETTINGS frame in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the control stream.
-Since settings exchanged through ALPS are always available at the beginning of the connection, HTTP extensions MAY opt to require those to be sent through ALPS.
+Since settings exchanged through ALPS are always available at the beginning of the connection, HTTP/3 extensions MAY opt to require those to be sent through ALPS.
 Such extensions are exempt from the initialization requirements of the Section 7.2.4.2 of [HTTP3].